gtag89/onePhaseMixtureFoam/README.md

 The code is developed by Dr. Giorgia Tagliavini (https://github.com/gtagliavini - Laboratory for Computational Engineering, Empa, Swiss Federal Laboratories for Materials Science and Technology, Dübendorf, Switzerland).

 The implementation is based on mixture theory with a simplified single-phase formulation that neglects the density and viscosity of air.
 A second viscosity term transforms the momentum equation from parabolic to hyperbolic, enabling finite-speed traveling waves and non-equilibrium front dynamics.
-The mathematical formulation originates from an idea of Dr. Ivan Lunati (Laboratory for Computational Engineering, Empa, Swiss Federal Laboratories for Materials Science and Technology, Dübendorf, Switzerland).
+The mathematical formulation was conceptualized by Dr. Ivan Lunati (Laboratory for Computational Engineering, Empa, Swiss Federal Laboratories for Materials Science and Technology, Dübendorf, Switzerland).

 Code capabilities
 -----------------